dibyendumajumdar/ravi/readthedocs/ravi-overview.rst

 Compatibility with Lua
 ======================
-Ravi should be able to run all Lua 5.3 programs in interpreted mode, but there are some differences:
+Ravi should be able to run all Lua 5.3 programs in interpreted mode, but following should be noted:

 * Ravi supports optional typing and enhanced types such as arrays (described above).
 Programs using these features cannot be run by standard Lua.
 However all types in Ravi can be passed to Lua functions; operations on Ravi arrays within Lua code will be subject to restrictions as described in the section above on arrays.
 * Values crossing from Lua to Ravi will be subjected to typechecks should these values be assigned to typed variables.
-* Upvalues cannot subvert the static typing of local variables (issue #26)
+* Upvalues cannot subvert the static typing of local variables (issue #26) when types are annotated.
 * Certain Lua limits are reduced due to changed byte code structure.
 These are described below.

 +-----------------+-------------+-------------+